How can distilled water be remineralized?

 Such cleaning is possible because minerals such as sodium, potassium, liquid, calcium, magnesium, zinc, phosphorus etc. have a higher boiling point than H₂O and therefore do not evaporate at the distillation temperature of water (100 °C).

-Distillation is very important when clean drinking water is scarce or when you need water to drink in the wilderness.
+Distillation is essential when clean drinking water is scarce or when you require water to drink in the wilderness.
 Distilled water is also used in some systems and devices where minerals would leave residues, such as air humidifiers.

 Is drinking distilled water safe?